wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-dotnet-how-to-use-blobs.md

 [AZURE.INCLUDE [storage-dotnet-obtain-assembly](../includes/storage-dotnet-obtain-assembly.md)]

 ### Namespace declarations
-Add the following namespace declarations to the top of any C\# file in which you wish to programmatically access Azure Storage:
+Add the following namespace declarations to the top of any <!-- deleted by customization C\# --><!-- keep by customization: begin --> C# <!-- keep by customization: end --> file in which you wish to programmatically access Azure Storage:

     using Microsoft.WindowsAzure;